Ultimate Tuna Poke Bowl Recipe

 - Rice – In a large bowl, wash the rice in clean running water several times until the water runs clear.
 Cook according to the package directions.
 And set aside.

-Pro tip – You would add 1 cup of water and 1 cup of rice to a pot.
+Pro tip – I add 1 cup of water and 1 cup of rice to a pot.
 Let it come to a boil.
 Then, turn the heat to a low simmer and cook for 15 minutes.
 Set aside until ready to serve. - Ahi Tuna – Cut the tuna into small 1/2-inch cubes.
 And set aside in a bowl.

 Pro tip – Ideally, you want to cut the tuna into bite-sized pieces so you can pick it up with your chopsticks and eat.
-My kids are small, so I make smaller pieces.

 Tuna poke marinade